RoopeSavolainen/roope.io/assets/pages/home.md

-## Roope Savolainen's personal homepage
+# Welcome

 Welcome to my personal homepage!
 I'm Roope Savolainen, a student at [Aalto University](https://aalto.fi), Finland.

-The site is under construction, but you can have a look around.
+The site is currently under construction, but you can have a look around.